 - How do I eliminate bias in my research?

 - How do I form the most elegant conclusion?

 - How can I use my results to spur further investigation?

 - How can I use the scientific method in my other subjects and in daily life?

 - How do I trust the results and conclusions of other people?

 I have coached chess for over a decade now.
 I am still not very good myself, but I have seen it have remarkable effects on my students.
 Chess is now an embedded part of the curriculum in about 30 countries, including Spain, Canada, Russia, and shortly, I expect, in Australia and the U.K.

 There has been a big push of late to get every child involved in coding.
-This isn't really because the world needs more coders (even though we really do).
-It's because learning to code a program teaches kids much about how to think logically, how to generate creative solutions, how to persevere though setbacks and how to learn independently.
-Here's more from the good people at code.org:
+This isn’t really because the world needs more coders (even though we really do).
+It’s because learning to code a program teaches kids much about how to think logically, how to generate creative solutions, how to persevere through setbacks and how to learn independently.
+Here’s more:

 Kids of all ages are keen philosophers.
 Their favorite questions are most often the very same ones that the great minds of philosophy are still grappling with.
 Questions like: